shekohex/wallet/README.md

 This my custom and simple crypto wallet, designed specifically for my needs:

 1. Uses a QR Signer, i.e a QR Hardware wallet, like [Keystone](https://keyst.one/) or [Airgap Vault](https://airgap.it/offline-device/).
-2. Stateless, does not store anything, does not leave any traces.
+2. Privacy focused, does not leave any traces.
 3. Works behind Tor Proxy, by default, considered unsafe otherwise.
 4. Simple, Small, and fast interactive CLI Based.